 From 28 February 2021, SIIL became part of the Embignell Ltd Group.
 Beneath Embignell Ltd, the Group structure is Global Premium Holdings Ltd which is the direct parent of SIIL.
-SIIL is regulated to write insurance business in the United Kingdom and has temporary permissions to service existing policyholders from Germany and Spain until 31 December 2022.
+SIIL is regulated to write insurance business in the United Kingdom.